-(Added by Ordinance #03-17; Adopted: January 12, 2017; Effective: February 1, 2017; placeholder for amended, adopted, and effective dates)
+(Added by Ordinance #03-17; Adopted: January 12, 2017; Effective: February 1, 2017; Revised by Ordinance #04-23; Adopted: November 2, 2023; Effective: November 2, 2023)

 Sec.
-5310.
-Unlawful Possession or Consumption of Alcohol on School Property.
+531. Unlawful Possession or Consumption of Alcohol on School Property.

-(a) Definitions.
-For the purposes of this Section, "school property" means all property or buildings used for elementary and secondary school purposes, including but not limited to school playgrounds.

-(b) Prohibited acts.
-A person who intentionally possesses or consumes an alcoholic beverage on school property commits unlawful possession or consumption of alcohol on school property.
+- (a) Definitions.
+For the purposes of this Section, "school property" means all property or buildings used for elementary and secondary school purposes, including but not limited to school playgrounds. - (b) Prohibited acts.
+A person who intentionally possesses or consumes an alcoholic beverage on school property commits unlawful possession or consumption of alcohol on school property. - (c) Penalty.

-(c) Penalty.
 A person who commits unlawful possession or consumption of alcohol on school property is guilty of a Class B Misdemeanor and, upon conviction, shall be sentenced accordingly.